punitiveloki/punitiveloki/README.md

 ## Contact Info

 My personal email is aldoosgc0@gmail.com

+## Programming Languages

+I am currently learning C++ in my CSCI 1470 class, and also have a little experience with Java during my AP Computer Science I class.
+I hope to learn other widely used languages, such as Python, C# or Rust.
 <!--
 **punitiveloki/punitiveloki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.